-Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions (the "Conditions") set forth in the base prospectus dated 25 April 2017 [and the supplement[s] to it dated [date] [and [date]]] which [together] constitute[s] a base prospectus [for the purposes of the Prospectus Directive]3 (the "Base Prospectus").
-This document constitutes the Final Terms (or Pricing Supplement, as the case may be) of the Notes described herein [for the purposes of Article 5.4 of the Prospectus Directive]2 and must be read in conjunction with the Base Prospectus.
+Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Notes (the "Conditions") set forth in the base prospectus dated 25 April 2018 [and the supplement[s] to it dated [date] [and [date]]], which [together] constitute[s] a base prospectus [for the purposes of the Prospectus Directive]4 (the "Base Prospectus").
+This document constitutes the [Final Terms][Pricing Supplement] of the Notes described herein [for the purposes of Article 5.4 of the Prospectus Directive]4 and must be read in conjunction with the Base Prospectus.
 Full information on the Issuer and the offer of the Notes is only available on the basis of the combination of these Final Terms and the Base Prospectus.
-The Base Prospectus has been published on the Issuer's website (https://www.garantiinvestorrelations.com/en/debt-information/GMTN/GMTN/48/2723/0).
+The Base Prospectus has been published on the Issuer's website ([insert website address]).

-[The following alternative language applies if the first tranche of an issue that is being increased was issued under a base prospectus with an earlier date.]
+[The following alternative language for the above paragraph applies if the first Tranche of Notes of a Series that is being increased was issued under a base prospectus with an earlier date.]